 Follow this link to view/download the Climbing Center Consent Form.

 Rockwall Certification Process

-Participants are given one introductory top-rope climb with a staff belayer, after which they must proceed with our certification process.
-For beginners this starts with the Belay Clinic.
+Participants are given one introductory top-rope climb with a staff belayer, after which they are encouraged to proceed with our belay certification process.
+For beginners, this starts with the instruction Climbing Clinic.
 On a different day from any instruction, a participant can request a belay test, which assesses skills to belay a climber.
 Once the belay test is passed, the participant becomes a beginner belayer, allowing them to belay a climber as long as they have a staff belay check and a backup belayer.
-After five successful days of skill checks, the beginner belayer becomes certified, no longer needing a staff belay check or a backup belayer.
+After five successful days of skill checks, the beginner belayer becomes a certified belayer with the University of West Florida Outdoor Adventure Program and no longer needing a staff belay check or a backup belayer prior to belaying.